PanCakeConnaisseur/user_backend_sql_raw/README.md

 # User Backend SQL Raw
 This is an app for Nextcloud that offers user management and authentication with arbitrary SQL queries.
 Only tested with Nextcloud 13.
 Only PostgreSQL is supported at the moment.
-This is a first release that only supports password checking.

 ## Configuration
 This app has no user interface.
 All configuration is done via Nextcloud's system configuration in *config/config.php*.
 The config key is `user_backend_sql_raw.`